doubledubba/bbhs-intranet/docs/intranet.rst

 For example, say a user is not part of the event admin LDAP group, but is made part of the event admin DJANGO group by a super user.
-The user will show up as an option as an Event Admin in the Add an Event page, and for all practical purposes will be an Event Admin - until he/she logs in.
-When the log in happens, the user will be stripped of event admin permissions on the site until he/she is actually added to the correct group on the LDAP end.
+The user will show up as an option as an Event Admin in the Add an Event page, and for all practical purposes will be an Event Admin - until his/her account is synced with LDAP on login.
+When that happens, the user will be stripped of event admin permissions on the site until he/she is actually added to the correct group on the LDAP end and the site is synced with LDAP.

 Moral of the story, make changes on the LDAP end first.
-After you make a change, get the user to log in for the changes to take effect OR manually go in to the admin page and update the user's permissions (they will still be over-written on log in, but there won't be any change).
+After you make a change, get the user to log in for the changes to take effect OR manually go in to the admin page and update the user's permissions (they will still be over-written on log in, but there won't be any change) OR run the sync scripts i've provided.

 There are 5 important security groups to consider.